How to Prevent Summer Slide

 4. Turn to the outdoors for learning inspiration.

 The summer months bring with them several new seasonal experiences and activities—all of which are ripe for learning about!
-If your child starts swimming lessons, that’s a great opportunity to offer biographies of the lives of Olympic swimmers.
-If you go on hikes together outside in the summer, find some guidebooks to help your child identify any wildlife or plants you may encounter.
+If your child starts swimming lessons, then that’s a great opportunity to offer biographies of the lives of Olympic swimmers.
+If you go on hikes together outside in the summer, then find some guidebooks to help your child identify wildlife or plants you may encounter.
+Summer is a terrific time for students to practice their nature smarts and explore fun, do-it-yourself projects.
 The possibilities for learning are endless, and you never know what interests may be piqued.

 E-guide for Connections Academy with a green background and a graphic of a laptop with the purple eGuide.